aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ![](images/sc-loadtest-appserver-example.png)

-However, if you try to access the YELB App Server Api using the application URL + the path `/api/getvotes`, I.E `http://yelb-service-connect.us-east-2.elb.amazonaws.com/api/getvotes`, you shouldn't see any 500 errors.
+However, if you try to access the Yelb App Server Api using the application URL + the path `/api/getvotes`, I.E `http://yelb-service-connect.us-east-2.elb.amazonaws.com/api/getvotes`, you shouldn't see any 500 errors.
 This is because of the way Amazon ECS Service Connect handles retries and requests; there may be increased latency, but you should no longer see any dropped requests.

 Now, just as we did previously, let’s navigate to the EC2 Load Balancer console and choose the app server’s internal load balancer again.
 Under the monitoring tab, you should now notice the app server traffic is no longer served by the internal load balancer after the service migration from service discovery to Amazon ECS Service Connect!
 This is evident by the requests dashboard not seeing any new traffic.
 Below is an example: